chrisduenas/overtime-app/README.md

 - x Bootstrap -> formatting
 - x Icons from Glyphicons
 - x Update the styles for forms

-## TODOs
-- Integrate Validation for phone attribute in User:
-    # No spaces or dashes
-    # exactly 10 characters
-    # all characters have to be a number

 ## Approval Workflow TODOs
 - status to post (database migration)